-The rarity and severity of bone sarcoma makes it critical to have a bone tumors specialist or an orthopedic oncologist like Dr. Daniel C. Allison consulted in the treatment of the disease.
-A coordinated, multi-disciplinary team lead by a specialist such as Los Angeles’s Dr. Allison offers the extensive resources of a sophisticated medical center which can provide the most advanced treatment for such a relatively rare, but important cancer.
+The rarity and severity of bone sarcoma makes it critical to have a bone cancer specialist or an orthopedic oncologist like Dr. Daniel C. Allison consulted in the treatment of the bone tumor.
+A coordinated, multi-disciplinary team lead by a bone cancer specialist such as Los Angeles’s Dr. Allison offers the extensive resources of a sophisticated medical center which can provide the most advanced treatment for such a relatively rare, but important cancer.
 Dr. Allison and his dedicated bone tumor treatment team at Cedars-Sinai Medical Center in Los Angeles are exceptionally qualified and experienced with the specialized knowledge and expertise in early detection and treatment of bone tumors.Contact A Bone Sarcoma Specialist

 What are the Types of Bone Cancer?